Lockheed L-1011 TriStar: Production

-The resultant delay in Lockheed and Rolls-Royce offering a high gross variant with a longer range, coupled with the TriStar's delayed introduction, meant that only 250 TriStars were sold compared to some 400 DC-10s.
+The resultant delay in Lockheed and Rolls-Royce offering a high gross variant with a longer range, coupled with the TriStar's delayed introduction, meant that only 250 TriStars were sold compared to over 400 DC-10s.
 Lockheed needed to sell 500 airliners to break even, but in 1981, the company announced production would end with the delivery of the 250th and last L-1011 on order in 1984.

 The TriStar's failure to achieve profitability caused Lockheed to withdraw from the civilian aircraft business.
 The TriStar's rivalry with the DC-10 has been seen as a "case study in what can happen when two manufacturers attempt to split a market that simply could not support both aircraft".
 Lockheed lacked the resources to follow up with several proposals based on the TriStar wing and airframe, including a wide-body twinjet and a stretched quad-jet (one of the quadjet proposals consisting of two underwing engines and two rear fuselage-mounted engines).
 McDonnell Douglas was also financially weakened and could only develop the MD-11, a refinement of the DC-10, instead of an all-new design to challenge the next generation of twinjets like the Boeing 777.

+Ultimately, both the L-1011 and the DC-10/MD-11 were doomed by this next generation of widebody twinjets such as the Boeing 777 and the Airbus A330 - as the rules on ETOPS gradually extended to longer distance routes - thanks largely to the improving reliability and performance of jet engines which made trijet aircraft less cost efficient to operate; widebody twinjets become the dominant configuration for long haul operations.